 Yes.
 Any business legally restricted to patrons over age 18 or 21 is ineligible, including bars, liquor stores, marijuana dispensaries, smoke shops, and adult entertainment.
-Other ineligible businesses include payday lenders, pawn shops, unlicensed massage parlors, bingo halls, pull-tab businesses, and other businesses related to gambling, betting, or gaming except for nonprofit organizations engaged in lawful fundraising activities.
+Other ineligible businesses include payday lenders, pawn shops, unlicensed massage parlors, bingo halls, pull-tab businesses, and other businesses related to gambling, betting, or gaming.

 No. If an individual owns a majority interest in more than one business, then only one of those businesses may receive an award.
-If an individual owns a minority interest in multiple businesses, each business is eligible.
+Each business where an individual owns a minority interest in multiple businesses will be ineligible.

 Yes.
-Businesses and nonprofits must be able to show that they have been harmed by the COVID-19 pandemic in one or more of the following ways:
+Businesses must be able to show that they have been harmed by the COVID-19 pandemic in one or more of the following ways: